A search query, or query, is a request for information about data in LambdaDB collections.

 Hybrid query

-You can mix the aforementioned queries with a vector query to get better relavance.
+You can mix the aforementioned queries with a vector query to get better relevance.

 An example hybrid query: